brjdenis/VarianESAPI-ControlPointsPlot/README.md

 ![image](images/image2.png)

+This derivative is plotted:

+![image](images/image1.png)

 ## How to use the script

-Download the content of the *dlls* folder to the directory where you keep your dlls.
-Register the ControlPointsPlot.esapi.dll file with Eclipse.
-The script will use [OxyPlot](https://github.com/oxyplot/oxyplot) library to plot this "derivative":

-![image](images/image1.png)
+Create a new ESAPI project with ControlPointsPlot.cs as the source.
+Download NuGet package [OxyPlot](https://github.com/oxyplot/oxyplot) and add it to the project.
+Compile and that is all.

 ## How to change the script